 Optional route over Cruach Mharthain add 1 hour.

 Overnight accommodation in Boherboy or Feoghanagh village. (+3-5km from Ballydavid)

 You are in the cradle of early Christian civilization here, with as many as sixty notable sites of cultural and religious development from the 5th to 9th centuries.
-Today’s hike takes you up; up to the saddle of Mas an Tiompain (the Pass of the Drum) below Mount Brandon, Ireland’s second highest mountain at 950m.
+An optional hike takes you up; up to the saddle of Mas an Tiompain (the Pass of the Drum) below Mount Brandon, Ireland’s second highest mountain at 950m.
 The scenery is superb – Tralee Bay, the Magharees against the hues of the Slieve Mish mountains.
-The descent to Cloghane is nothing short of thrilling on a clear day, and well-earned respite is available in the village!
+There are several local hikes including Ballydavid Head taking in the spectacular 9th century stone fort of Cathair Fionnurach.

 Day 5 – Departure from Dingle

-Transfer from your guesthouse in Cloghane back to Dingle town (10 minutes).
+Transfer from your guesthouse back to Dingle town (10 minutes).
 Year round bus services are available from Dingle to Tralee or a seasonal service (June, July) to Killarney.

 Prices & Booking

 €140 single supplement.